On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 Where is the control experiment?
 How can this conclusion be drawn without having sent another article that advanced the thoughts and values of extreme right ideology to test his theory?

-In that sense, the “experiment” failed dismally.
+In that sense, the experiment failed dismally.

-With regards to the content of the article, a white male, in an attempt to produce a document that would be seen as “a piece riddled with factual errors, logical fallacies, and not something that an MA student could possibly write”, actually made a number of very valid and accurate points.
-Points that I have seen many MA and even PhD candidates argue.
+With regard to the content of the article, a white male, in an attempt to produce a document that would be seen as “a piece riddled with factual errors, logical fallacies, and not something that an MA student could possibly write,” actually made a number of very valid and accurate points — points that I have seen many MA and even Ph.D. candidates argue.

 For the white men who lit bonfires and danced around huge flames, enjoying a brief moment of schadenfreude, the victory is a Pyrrhic one.
 The cost?
 Well, the cost to white men lies in all the valid arguments Nick Shannow did make in his attempt to discredit leftist beliefs and a fallible media.
 The cost lies in the fact that the continued attack on white heterosexual male hegemony will only gain momentum after this paltry effort.